knuxzq/knuxzq.github.io/content/authors/admin/_index.md

 # Author's website URL
 website: ""
 ---
-Hello, my name is Ziqiang Xu.
-I am currently a second-year Master’s student in the Department of Robot and Smart System Engineering & AI Convergence Security at Kyungpook National University.
-I am conducting my research under the supervision of Professor [Bubryur Kim](https://sites.google.com/view/brkimknu/principal-investigator?authuser=0) at the [Physical Artificial Intelligence Applications (PAIA)](https://sites.google.com/view/brkimknu/home?authuser=0) Lab.
-During my undergraduate studies, I had the great honor of collaborating with and receiving guidance from Professor [Yingliang Zhao](https://5y.nuc.edu.cn/info/1695/12878.htm).
+Hello!
+My name is Ziqiang Xu.
+I am currently a Research Intern at [UNIST(Ulsan National Institute of Science and Technology)](https://www.unist.ac.kr/), and I am also a second-year Master’s student in the Department of Robot and Smart System Engineering & AI Convergence Security at [Kyungpook National University](https://en.knu.ac.kr/main/main.htm).
 My research interests include artificial intelligence, deep learning, computer vision, image processing, and related fields.
+You can find more detailed information in my [CV](/uploads/resume.pdf)🥰.

 I have completed several projects, including: